khiz-k/go-weather-app/README.md

-# Go Weather App (Learning Go)
+# Go Weather App

-Uses an API to return weather information.
+I'm learning go so I made a weather app to practice my skills.
+It uses an API to return weather information.